 With our i-vent® Intelligent Ventilation System installed in your home, air is replaced two to four times per hour on average.
-This helps improve indoor air quality by expelling unhealthy bugs and allergens.
-The risk of asthma and other respiratory health problems will dramatically reduce through a serious reduction of damp air, mould spores, dust mites and the unwanted chemicals produced from appliances, cleaning products and other household pollutants.
+This helps improve indoor air quality by expelling some unhealthy bugs and allergens.
+The risk of asthma and other respiratory health problems may dramatically reduce through a reduction of damp air, mould spores, dust mites and the unwanted chemicals produced from appliances, cleaning products and other household pollutants.
 By tackling indoor air quality, you can make a real difference to the health of everyone in your home.

 Say goodbye to moisture and mould

-The average home produces 30 litres of moisture a day.
+The average New Zealand family produces around 8 litres of moisture each day.
 If your home has excessive moisture you should address the underlying cause of the dampness before installing a ventilation system.
 All that moisture creates the perfect environment for some nasty moulds and pathogens.

 • 46% of New Zealand homes suffer from condensation.

 • 35% of New Zealand homes have visible mould.

 What are the health risks with mould and moisture in homes?